 All candidates will be required to undertake the University Clinical Aptitude Test (UCAT).
 The application is then considered by the Director of Undergraduate Medical Admissions and a decision will be made as to whether an interview should be granted.
-Candidates whose UCAT score falls below the threshold (currently 2420/3600 for 2021 entry) will not normally be considered for interview.
+Candidates whose UCAT score falls below the threshold (currently 2430/3600 for 2022 entry) will not normally be considered for interview.

-Applications that meet all three of the minimum Academic, minimum UCAT and minimum Widening Participation entry criteria will be progressed to Stage 2 of the Admissions Process.
+Applications that meet all three of the minimum Academic, minimum UCAT and minimum Widening Participation entry criteria from those with Home fees status will be progressed to Stage 2 of the Admissions Process.
 Applications that do not will be deemed unsuccessful.